Or if you'd like to get in touch ...

 Celebrating bright writing and enriching human exchange through a fresh injection of original phrasing and overlooked gems.
 All captured during decades of attentive reading and occasional thinking.
 If it helps flush plodding prose and general drivel out of the linguistic gene pool, so much the better – launched in 2016.

 (You are here) … exploring a magical quality in humanity and the people it illuminates, strengthening the humanising forces of kindness, humour and delight.
-All with the simple aim of accentuating the authentic, unlimited enjoyment of life on what the poet Gumilyov called ‘our brave, our cheerful, our wicked planet’ – launched in early 2018.
+All with the simple aim of accentuating the authentic, unlimited enjoyment of life on what the poet Gumilyov called ‘our brave, our cheerful, our wicked planet’ – launched in 2018.

 They have a quality of nuannaarpoq, of taking extravagant pleasure in being alive; and they delight in finding it in other people.